Configuring Amazon Web Services Cloud

 Configuring a Central CloudTrail Bucket

-CIEM uses CloudTrail logs to track the actions taken by a user, role, or AWS service in your AWS account.
-You must create or use a bucket owned by a central management account to send CloudTrail logs to CIEM.
+SailPoint CIEM uses CloudTrail logs to track the actions taken by a user, role, or AWS service in your AWS account.
+You must create or use a bucket owned by a central management account to send CloudTrail logs to SailPoint CIEM.

 Important